autocrypt/autocrypt/doc/mua-keydiscovery.rst

 Establishing encryption happens as a side effect when people send each other mail:

-- A MUA always adds an ``INBOME-Encryption-Info:`` header to all messages it sends out.
+- A MUA always adds an ``INBOME-Encryption:`` header to all messages it sends out.

 - A MUA will scan incoming mails for encryption headers and associate